neilramaswamy/structured-streaming/docs/guides/stateful/deduplication.md

 For an end-to-end example showing state removal, see [aggregation example](/examples/aggregation-with-watermark).

-### Situations in which you might still have duplicates
+!!! note
     When deduplicating with a watermark, you might have duplicates that arrive _after_ your watermark's maximum delay.
 In our example, another record with `ID = foo` that arrives after event-time 11 is _not_ deduplicated.
 If you have strict deduplication requirements, you have two options:

     - Keep state for longer via a larger watermark delay (a larger watermark means more records arrive _within_ your watermark).
     - Keep state forever, using `dropDuplicates`.

 ## Global deduplication with `dropDuplicates`